anggadaz/lru/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/prophittcorey/lru.svg)](https://pkg.go.dev/github.com/prophittcorey/lru)

-A generic least recently used data structure.
+A goroutine safe generic least recently used data structure.
 This data structure was implemented with O(1) insertions and O(1) lookups at the expense of a little extra memory usage.

 ## Usage